Online Segmentation of LiDAR Sequences: Dataset and Algorithm: Supplementary Material

-Roof-mounted spinning \gls{lidar} sensors are widely used by autonomous vehicles, driving the need for real-time processing of 3D point sequences.
-However, most \gls{lidar} semantic segmentation datasets and algorithms split these acquisitions into $360^\circ$ frames, leading to acquisition latency that is incompatible with realistic real-time applications and evaluations.
-We address this issue with two key contributions.
-First, we introduce \gls{datasetname}, a $10$ billion point dataset with fine-grained labels, timestamps, and sensor rotation information that allows an accurate assessment of real-time readiness of segmentation algorithms.
-Second, we propose \gls{methodname}, a compact and efficient spatio-temporal transformer architecture specifically designed for rotating \gls{lidar} point sequences. \gls{methodname} operates on acquisition slices that correspond to a fraction of a full rotation of the sensor, significantly reducing the total latency.
-We present an extensive benchmark of the performance and real-time readiness of several state-of-the-art models on \gls{datasetname} and SemanticKITTI. \gls{methodname} reaches accuracy on par with the best segmentation algorithms with a reduction of more than $5\times$ in terms of latency and $50\times$ in model size.
-Code and data are available at: {\tt{\url{https://romainloiseau.fr/helixnet}}} \keywords{\gls{lidar}, Transformer, Autonomous Driving, Real-Time, Online Segmentation}
+Roof-mounted spinning LiDAR sensors are widely used by autonomous vehicles.
+However, most semantic datasets and algorithms used for LiDAR sequence segmentation operate on $360^\circ$ frames, causing an acquisition latency incompatible with real-time applications.
+To address this issue, we first introduce HelixNet, a $10$ billion point dataset with fine-grained labels, timestamps, and sensor rotation information necessary to accurately assess the real-time readiness of segmentation algorithms.
+Second, we propose Helix4D, a compact and efficient spatio-temporal transformer architecture specifically designed for rotating LiDAR sequences.
+Helix4D operates on acquisition slices corresponding to a fraction of a full sensor rotation, significantly reducing the total latency.
+Helix4D reaches accuracy on par with the best segmentation algorithms on HelixNet and SemanticKITTI with a reduction of over $5\times$ in terms of latency and $50\times$ in model size.
+The code and data are available at: {\tt{\url{https://romainloiseau.fr/helixnet}}}